alifrumin/Project1/readme.md

 Installation Instructions: I got it up on github pages so one can visit it there.

 Unsolved Problems:
-1. I created an array of objects but because I only have two things in the array and one of them is the same as the name of the Array its not super dry... but I wanted to experiment with the objects in an array concept and theoretically I could add other things to them
+1. I created an array of objects but because I only have two things in the array and one of them is the same as the  of the Array its not super dry... but I wanted to experiment with the objects in an array concept and theoretically I could add other things to them
 2. Im working on some animation... of the text that it doesn't just pop up on the page.
 3. I want to an error message for when nothing is entered into the text box which is different from when it is wrong.